 NIS2 specifies and reinforces the fines foreseen by the law in case of non-compliance with:

-In case of failure to comply with these obligations (editor’s note: we’ll come back to this later in this article), the NIS2 directive allows for administrative fines of up to 10 million euros or up to 2% of the total annual worldwide turnover of the company to which the entity belongs during the previous financial year.
-Whichever is higher.
+- For Important Entities (IE), the NIS2 directive allows for administrative fines of up to 7 million euros or up to 1,4% of the total annual worldwide turnover of the company to which the entity belongs during the previous financial year, whichever is higher.

 Member States are also allowed to sprinkle these fines with their own national laws and sanctions.